nationalarchives/dr2-ingest/docs/architecture-decision-records/0026-cleanup-after-ingest.md

 ## Changes to DR2
 The modifications are as follows:
 * There is a new queue that listens for the SNS notifications we send out to external systems.
 This queue triggers the cleanup Lambda
 * There is a new lambda function, triggered by the queue, for the cleanup process.
-This lambda function is responsible for soft delete
+This lambda function is responsible for the soft delete
   * The lambda function updates the item in the `Files` table to set ttl to +1 day from the time of execution
   * The lambda function tags the customer supplied objects in `raw-cache` S3 buckets with `delete=true`
 * There is a new state at the end of Ingest Step Functions which tags other objects in `raw-cache` and `ingests-state` buckets with `delete=true`
-* The soft delete mentioned above turns into a hard delete through AWS deletions.
+* The soft delete, mentioned above, turns into a hard delete through AWS deletions.
 This is achieved by the following:
   * For DynamoDB tables, the value in a specific attribute (`ttl` in `Files` table) is set to be the driver for ttl.
-The `Files` table already has TTL attribute, called `ttl` configured, we will utilise the same
+The `Files` table already has a TTL attribute, called `ttl` configured.
+We will utilise the same
   * For S3, we have a lifecycle rule to expire items after 1 day, where `delete = true`.
 The rule can be configured as shown below

     ```json